-The executive committee is composed of the dean, associate dean(s), assistant dean(s), chief administrative officer, registrar, chair of Faculty Council, and the president of the PHEUA.
+The Executive Committee is composed of the dean, vice dean(s), associate dean(s), assistant dean(s), chief administrative officer, registrar, chair of Faculty Council, and the president of the KPEUA.
 The purpose of this committee is to monitor the functioning of the Council and its committees, as well as to serve as the striking committee that determines the memberships of the rest of the standing committees of Council.